Louis Howe

-Louis McHenry Howe (January 14, 1871 – April 18, 1936) was an American reporter for the New York Herald best known for acting as an early political advisor to President Franklin D. Roosevelt.
+Louis McHenry Howe (January 14, 1871 – April 18, 1936) was an American reporter for the New York Herald best known for acting as an early political advisor (1909–1936) to future 32nd President Franklin D. Roosevelt (1882–1945, served 1933–1945).

 Born to a wealthy family in Indianapolis, Indiana, Howe was a small, sickly, and asthmatic child.
-The family moved to Saratoga Springs, New York, after serious financial losses.
-Howe married Grace Hartley and became a journalist with a small paper that his father purchased.
-He spent the next decade freelancing for the New York Herald and working various jobs.
-Howe was then assigned to cover the New York state legislature in 1906, and soon became a political operative for Thomas Mott Osborne, a Democratic opponent of the Tammany Hall political machine.
+After serious financial losses, the family moved northeast to Saratoga Springs, New York.
+Howe married Grace Hartley and became a journalist with a small newspaper that his father purchased.
+He spent the next decade freelancing for the larger, more prominent New York Herald in New York City and working various jobs.
+In 1906 Howe was assigned to cover the New York state legislature, and soon became a political operative for Thomas Mott Osborne, a Democratic Party opponent of the dominant Tammany Hall political machine in New York City and state.

-After Osborne fired Howe in 1909, Howe attached himself to rising Democratic star Franklin D. Roosevelt, with whom he worked for the rest of his life.
-Howe oversaw Roosevelt's campaign for the New York State Senate, worked with him in the Navy Department, and acted as an advisor and campaign manager during Roosevelt's 1920 vice presidential run.
-After Roosevelt contracted polio in 1921, resulting in partial paralysis, Howe became Roosevelt's public representative, keeping his political career alive during his recovery.
-He arranged Roosevelt's 1924 "Happy Warrior" convention speech that returned him to the public eye, and helped to run Roosevelt's narrowly successful 1928 campaign to become Governor of New York.
-Howe then spent the next four years laying the groundwork for Roosevelt's landslide 1932 presidential victory.
-Named Roosevelt's secretary, Howe helped the president to shape the early programs of the New Deal, particularly the Civilian Conservation Corps.
-Howe grew ill shortly after Roosevelt's election, and died before the end of his first term.
+After Osborne fired Howe in 1909, Howe attached himself to rising young Democratic star Franklin D. Roosevelt (1882–1945), with whom he worked for the rest of his life.
+Howe oversaw Roosevelt's campaign for the New York State Senate, worked with him in the U.S. Navy Department when FDR was Assistant Secretary of the Navy during the First World War era in the presidential administration of 28th President Woodrow Wilson (1854-1924, served 1913-1921).
+Howe subsequently acted as an advisor and campaign manager during young Roosevelt's 1920 vice presidential election campaign run.
+After Roosevelt contracted polio in 1921, resulting in partial paralysis, Howe became Roosevelt's public representative, keeping his political career alive during his gradual semi-recovery (although never regaining full use of his legs, wearing heavy steel braces and needing assistance to walk short distances).
+He arranged Roosevelt's 1924 "Happy Warrior" inspiring speech at the 1924 Democratic National Convention that returned him to the public eye, and four years later helped to run Roosevelt's narrowly successful 1928 campaign to become Governor of New York in the state capital of Albany.
+Howe then spent the next four years laying the groundwork for Roosevelt's campaign and presence at the 1932 Democratic National Convention in Chicago, where he secured the Democratic Party's nomination and subsequent landslide 1932 presidential election victory, during the deepest darkest years of the economic hardships and mass unemployment of the Great Depression of the 1930s.

+Named President Roosevelt's secretary, Howe helped the 32nd president to shape the early programs of the New Deal theme for the administration, particularly the Civilian Conservation Corps (C.C.C.).
+Howe however grew ill shortly after Roosevelt's election, and died before the end of his first term in 1936, and was not able to lend much advice or assistance in FDR's reelection campaign for a second term in the greater landslide victory of the 1936 U.S. elections.